-Vape batteries are the engine behind your vaping experience.
-Expect ecig batteries for a range of devices alongside vape battery chargers and replaceable options too.
+Vape batteries are the power behind your vaping experience.
+Here you will find ecig batteries for a range of vapes, as well as vape battery chargers and removable vape batteries such as 18650.

 What are vape batteries?